Chapter 8:

 “I’m…” Her mouth slipped shut.

 “Because, I can guarantee that’s all they see you as.
 A dangerous one, to be used and discarded at the first sign of risk.”
 Eralia folded her arms.
-“I’ve given you the power to choose, Laufa.
+“I’ve given you the power to resist, Laufa.
 That’s what I’ve done.”

 “Then say no,” Eralia said.